 Years ago when we had our amazing Neapolitan Mastiff, Shadrach, (on the top right in the photo with the lovely green eyes – he passed away April 5, 2011) we experienced what can happen when the vagus nerve is hindered in doing the job it is designed to do.
 I’ll explain as we go along in this lengthy post.

 Shadrach started having some weird symptoms.
-He was about age 10 if I remember correctly – he had other health issues also which I go into in my story about him on my podcast and in my book which you can listen to here.
+He was about age 10 if I remember correctly – he had other health issues also which I go into in my story about him on my podcast and in my book.
 During our daily walk he just stopped wanting to walk one morning.
 My husband had to walk back to our house (which wasn’t that far) while I sat waiting with Shadrach, get the car and come back and pick us up.
 I later talked by phone with my veterinarian friend, Dr. Johan Joubert (not the famous wild life vet although both are from South Africa – who sadly passed away in 2011) about it.
 He basically said it sounded like liver disease and due to Shadrach’s age, he probably didn’t have long to live.
 That sure wasn’t something I was ready to hear but then I never would be with him, he was “that” dog!
 So I decided to continue to research and see if I could do something to help him.
 I was going to do what I could before I made that ultimate decision for him.

 A few years prior Shadrach had fallen down a cement arroyo (typical in our southwestern state to have these for flash flood runoffs).
 He was running on wet grass and when he tried to stop he slid sideways down the arroyo.
 I wasn’t there, my husband was out with him.
 He was scratched up a bit but we never thought too much about it as he appeared to heal from those superficial wounds.
 Later though Shadrach began to walk funny and knuckle over on his front right leg.
 I was so upset – too upset and a relative novice in this natural health game so I wasn’t thinking clearly on how exactly to help him.